JLupanow/new-site/_projects/demo-project.md

 Maybe you figured out a better way to conduct user testing, communicate with project managers?
 How did you handle scope creep or miscommunication between teams?

+### Lessons Learned

+* The fastest way to learn to prototype in Adobe XD is to ask a bunch of strangers to use your creation and then notice/hear all the ways it could be better.
+* Take the time to consider what the biggest question/variable/risk is associated with your value proposition.
+Before the campaign described above, I actually ran two other campaigns where I learned nothing because I didn't have a clear hypothesis.
+* User research can still be conducted in the midst of a pandemic if you're flexible and a bit creative.

-##### Thank you for reading.
+**Thank you for reading.
 If you are interested in my work, reach out.
-I’d love to learn about your company and see how I can help!
+I’d love to learn about your company and see how I can help!**

 <a href="#" class="cta button--fill contact-trigger js-contact">Get in Touch</a>